This post may contain links to products that we use and love, and we may earn a commission at no cost to you.

 It was blisteringly hot during our trip, and one day we headed south to the Oregon Caves.
 Instead of 108 degrees, we enjoyed the natural 42 degrees of the cave, and the air-conditioning of the lodge.

 And finally, gold panning, which was supposed to be the focus of our trip.
-This didn’t pan out (haha, pun fully intended) with the heat, but we did spend our final afternoon a ways up Wolf Creek with a small sluice and our gold pan.
+This didn’t pan out (haha, pun fully intended) with the heat, but we did spend our final afternoon way up Wolf Creek with a small sluice and our gold pan.

 Amenities: pit toilet, fire ring, picnic table, potable water, electrical hookups, disc golf, playground, RV dump station, picnic shelter, camp host